-The Fonds inform every applicant of the acceptance or refusal of their funding application by means of a notice in their electronic portfolio or by email if the application was not submitted through FRQnet.
+The Fonds inform every applicant of the acceptance or refusal of their funding application by means of a notice in their FRQnet electronic Portfolio or by email if the application was not submitted through FRQnet.

-Information regarding funding offers, including funding holder names and their institutions, is published on the website of each Fonds concerned and on the website of the Chief scientist in the case of intersectoral initiatives.
+Information regarding funding offers, including funding holder names and their institutions, is published on the FRQ website.